plausible/website/_posts/2019-04-11-dont-hide-behind-a-we.md

 title: "Founders: Don't hide behind a 'we'"
 ---

-Makers and founders often have a dilemma: when communicating with customers, should I describe myself as _I_ or _we_?
+Founders and makers often have a dilemma: when communicating with customers, should I describe myself as _I_ or _we_?
 It's tempting to use a royal _we_, even if you're working on a product alone:

 > We're launching a new feature<br />